 “We get our chickens from Brazil and the Netherlands.”
 Annelies grew more animated.
 “I don’t think that you should eat any cooked meat next to the sewage in the cities.”

 I thank her for that advice, because I had already come close to doing that.
+I opted for grilled corn on the cob instead.
 She further explained that during rainy season, scores of people get sick and die.
-The sewers overflow, and even form small ponds in the cities and villages.
+The sewers overflow, forming small ponds in the cities and villages.
 The locals will often gather water from these receding ponds.